All Guides

 One popular dish is curry udon.
 It is made by adding leftover curry to a light udon broth, then serving it with udon noodles.

-Another favourite is curry doria, a baked rice dish topped with curry, white sauce and cheese.
+Another favourite is curry doria, a baked rice dish topped with curry, a creamy white sauce and cheese.

 These dishes are a simple and delicious way to enjoy curry in a different form the next day.

-Even outside Japan, with a box of curry roux and a few simple ingredients, it is easy to bring this everyday Japanese meal into your own kitchen.
+With curry roux, rice and a few simple ingredients, it is easy to bring that cosy curry-rice feeling into your own kitchen.

 - Tomoka